 Maybe it’s because we see it trivialized.

 Public buses with flag decals pasted on the sides?
 Why?
-Are we afraid an enemy might not know which side they’re on?
+Are we afraid the Russians are coming but won’t know which side we’re on?

 Tattered flags whipping from antennas at 65 miles per hour on the State Thruway?
 White turned gray from road soot and exhaust fumes?

-Topping off building construction, patriotism as male ego?
+Topping off building construction, patriotism as a test of male ego?

 None of these are ever taken down before sunset, respectfully folded or cleaned.
 The new American icon gets less respect that a souvenir football jersey.